IvanPandevEngineering/HyperMu_Alpha/README.md

 # ChassisDyne
-This repository is strictly for academic purposes.
-Do not apply changes to real-world vehicles based on ChassisDyne results.
-All rights reserved.
+This code is strictly for academic purposes.
+Do not apply changes to real-world vehicles based on ChassisDyne simulation results.
+ChassisDyne and its creators do not guarantee its suitability for any real-world applications at this time.
+All rights reserved, Copyright 2024 Ivan Pandev.

 ## Multibody, time-dependent vehicle simulations by Ivan Pandev
 ChassisDyne is a chassis response calculator solving for tire load, lateral load distribution, and other variables not directly measurable over time, using either real-world acceleration telemetry, or synthetic acceleration and road surface data as inputs.
 Intuitively speaking, ChassisDyne is a virtual '7+2'-post shaker rig, signifying that it can replay body acceleration inputs in addition to conventional 7-post shaker functionality.